alphagov/government-service-design-manual/service-manual/user-centred-design/resources/creating-accessible-PDFs.md

 ### Use NVDA

-[Non Visual Desktop Access (NVDA)](http://www.nvda-project.org/) is a free open source screen reader for Windows.
+[Non Visual Desktop Access (NVDA)](http://www.nvaccess.org/) is a free open source screen reader for Windows.
 It can be installed to the desktop or run from a portable USB thumb drive.

 With NVDA running, open the PDF and use the following commands to check the PDF:

-* from the top of the PDF (with the Numlock off), use Numpad 0 + Numpad 2 to read the PDF from top to bottom and check the reading order;
+* from the top of the PDF (with the Numlock off), use Numpad 0 + Numpad 2 to read the PDF from top to bottom and check the reading order
-* use the tab key (repeatedly) to move through the PDF and check the tab order;
+* use the tab key (repeatedly) to move through the PDF and check the tab order
-* use the h key (repeatedly) to move through the PDF and check the heading structure;
+* use the h key (repeatedly) to move through the PDF and check the heading structure
-* use the g key (repeatedly) to move through the PDF and check for text descriptions.
+* use the g key (repeatedly) to move through the PDF and check for text descriptions

-NB: These commands will also work with the Jaws screen reader from Freedom Scientific.
+These commands will also work with the JAWS screen reader from Freedom Scientific.

 ### Use VoiceOver